Personal therapy is a time to meet one-on-one with your therapist for support,

 Welcome to Foundations Counseling!

-Foundations Counseling offers outpatient therapy services for individuals, adults and couples who are facing life transitions and are seeking balance in their lives.
+Foundations Counseling offers outpatient therapy services for children, adolescents, adults, couples and families who are facing life transitions and are seeking balance in their lives.
 Whether you have struggled with depression or anxiety for years, or you are currently experiencing uncomfortable symptoms for the first time in your life, counseling may be beneficial for you.

 Especially if this is your first time seeking counseling, it is completely understandable for you to experience some worry about this process.
 Please know that it takes a great deal of strength and courage to recognize when you need to seek professional help and to follow through on this endeavor!